 9. What is your favourite marine creature and why?

 A difficult question to answer, especially as I spend a significant amount of time in the field and probably have a new favourite every week.
 However, if I have to choose, it would have to be corals.

 I saw a coral reef (IRL) for the first time when I visited BCSS (seems unbelievable considering I lived in Mozambique for most of my life, but it is true), and it was the most fascinating world.
 Corals are incredibly diverse and such interesting animals.
 On dives, I am often seen with my nose to the corals in awe.
 Have you seen a close-up image of a coral?

 10. What is your most unforgettable moment in the sea?

 Another difficult one for me to pick.
 I have three that will always stay with me:

 - Tagging sharks is such an adrenaline-inducing activity and a truly educational experience.
-When you are out there enough you start picking up on the different personalities and behaviours, but one of the most special moments for me was when we were tagging a large female Bull Shark and she locked eyes with me throughout the whole procedure and was so calm.
-It was such an intense moment.
+When you are out there enough you start picking up on the different personalities and behaviours.
+And one of the most special moments for me was when we were tagging a large female Bull Shark and she locked eyes with me throughout the whole procedure.
+She was so calm – it was such an intense moment

-- A mother and calf Humpback Whale got stuck on an outgoing tide in the Bazaruto Archipelago National Park, the rangers managed to save the calf, but the mother did not make it.
-On the way to see what sharks were feeding on the carcass, the calf came close to the boat and just hung around, it was so sad.
-I often think about that calf and hope it makes it.
+- A mother and calf Humpback Whale got stuck on an outgoing tide in the Bazaruto Archipelago National Park.
+The rangers managed to save the calf, but sadly the mother did not make it.
+On the way to see what sharks were feeding on the carcass, the calf came close to the boat and just hung around.
+It was so sad, and I often think about that calf and hope it makes it